Jump to content

 Structural: $1,500

 • In-Game Bonus: Used to reduce manufacturing time for crafting by 50% and allow the crafter to not have to work.
 Simply inform the Fabricator what you wish to craft and go about your business.
 The Player rules a D20.
-If they roll a natural 1 the Fabricator fails to make the product and you loose 50% of building material.
+If they roll a natural 1 the Fabricator fails to make the product and you lose 50% of building material.
 Any other number is considered a Natural 20.

 • In-Game Bonus: Computer Use Misc. +1 for every Tech Level starting at 1.
-However this only works when using the Players own personal Computer.
+However, this only works when using the Player's own personal Computer.
 (Except if they have a Neural Link either as a Tech 4 item or as a Cyborg Implant.)

-Neural Recorder: A small flexible cap, the neural recorder can collect data directly from the human mind.
+Neural Recorder: A small, flexible cap, the neural recorder can collect data directly from the human mind.
 Any visual or auditory memories or thoughts can be transmitted through the neural recorder and stored in its memory.
 Capable of storing up to two hours of data, the neural recorder requires a Computer Use check (DC 15) to activate and operate.
 If the subject of the neural recording is willing, the neural recorder collects images and sounds from the subject’s mind and stores them as either two-dimensional or three-dimensional recordings.
 An unwilling subject may make a Will save (DC 17) to prevent the recorder from functioning.

 Neural Link: The most advanced form of computer interface in the Energy Age, the neural computer link creates a direct connection between the brain and a computer system.
 The neural computer link eliminates the need for a physical interface.
 Instead, the user simply “thinks” commands to the computer.
 Output from the computer is sent straight to the user’s brain, tapping into the visualization centers to project images and displays directly into the user’s mind, eliminating the need for any sort of display device.
-In all other ways, the neural computer link allows the user to access the computer as if used conventionally.
+In all other respects, the neural computer link allows the user to access the computer as if using it conventionally.
 The neural computer link connects to a computer system via a network jack built into the base of the skull.

 Crafting Materials and Equipment